Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

-This opens an interesting avenue to explore constraining the mass of the Milky Way by jointly analysing the line-of-sight velocity dispersion profiles of its satellite dwarf galaxies.
-However, it would be of essence to obtain data beyond the half-light radii of the dwarf satellites, into their stellar halos \citep{dwarf_stellar_halos}.
-We caution, however, that these conclusions also depend on the internal shape of the galaxies, their stellar light distribution (for a fixed model of dark matter), and full tidal history (since orbits of many dwarfs are affected by the presence of the LMC).
+This opens an interesting avenue to explore in constraining the mass of the Milky Way by jointly analysing the line-of-sight velocity dispersion profiles of its satellite dwarf galaxies.
+However, it would be of essence to obtain data beyond the half-light radii of the dwarf satellites, into their stellar halos \citep{deason_stellar_haloes,dwarf_stellar_halos}.
+We caution, however, that these conclusions also depend on the internal shape of the galaxies, their stellar light distribution (for a fixed model of dark matter), and full tidal history (since orbits of many dwarfs are affected by the presence of the LMC or may have been previously tidally stripped as part of group infall).
+More importantly, as we show in the Supplementary Materials, the presence of unbound stars in observational samples, which are difficult to remove through standard methods like 3$\sigma$ clipping, would make it hard to distinguish the case where the velocity dispersion rises due to weak effects of tides on the stellar profile from the one where the velocity dispersion rises {\it because} of the presence of unbound stars, indicative of stronger tidal effects.